sofiangamalali/Hotel-App/README.md

 # HotelApp-Flutter
-HotelApp-Flutter using RSET Api and BLoc
+This is hotel app using REST Api and BLoc state management